 Raspberry Cream Pie Day!
 For that holiday I posted a recipe for Black Bottom Raspberry Cream Pie!
-Raspberries are in season, and they're delicious.
 I favor Driscoll's Berries, especially since I can find them in the market year round.
 I live in California, so that's pretty easy.
 Driscoll's Berries are always sweet and fresh.
-I also find great raspberries at the local farmers' markets.
 I love raspberries!

 For the jam at the end, I use Bonne Maman Raspberry Preserves, one of my favorites.
-Of course, if you have your own raspberry or strawberry jam, use that!
+Of course, if you make your own raspberry or strawberry jam, you'll wan to use that!

 1/2 cup sugar

 1 egg yolk

 1 cup all purpose flour

 2 1/2 Tbsp unsweetened DARK cocoa powder

 4 ounces dark chocolate (65-75% cacao), chopped

 6 ounces fresh raspberries